-Requires Completion of the 4 course Basic Chaplain Certification Program Completion of the 4 course Lay Counseling Program (See Lay Counseling Certificate Program)

-\Those completing both of these components would earn the Advanced Chaplaincy Certificate from Kingdom College.
+- 1) Requires Completion of the 4 course Basic Chaplain Certification Program and Internship, unless approval for waiver is granted. - 2) Completion of the 4 course Lay Counseling Program (See Lay Counseling Certificate Program) - \Those completing both of these components would earn the Advanced Chaplaincy Certificate from Kingdom College.